peferso/cheat-sheets/Ansible/README.md

 [defaults]
 host_key_checking = False
 ```
 in a ansible.cfg file on the same folder as the playbook.
-To do it system-wide or for further info check this stackoverflow [question]:<https://stackoverflow.com/questions/32297456/how-to-ignore-ansible-ssh-authenticity-checking>
+To do it system-wide or for further info check this stackoverflow [question]

 ## Run a playbook